Photowall/back-end-challenge/README.md

 ```

 #### Delete products from the cart
 It should be possible to delete products from the cart.
-The delete method should also take an optional quantity parameter where you can specify
-how many items you want to delete (default is to delete all items of that type).
-If the user tries to delete an product that does not exists the application should throw some kind of error.
+The delete method should also take an optional quantity parameter where you can specify how many items you want to delete (default is to delete all items of that type).
+If the user tries to delete an item that does not exists the application should throw some kind of error.

 #### Get cart totals
 Add two methods to the cart.
 One should return total numbers of items and the other one should return the total cost of all items.